 - Tokimeki Memorial 2 and 4 has examples of Twin Switch with Miho and Maho Shirayuki, and Tadashi and Rui Nanakawa.
 The first set are identical twin sisters who are Polar Opposites, with Maho as the shadow sister, and you'll need to spot the differences in order to know who is who during dates, if you want to score Maho.
 The second set are brother and sister twins, and the only way to formally get to know Rui and be able to date her is to spot her a few times during her Twin Switch sessions.

-- Pulled off nicely in Nancy Drew Warnings At Waverly Academy with Kim and Rachel.
-Because their guardian wasn't able to take care of them, Kim and Rachel got themselves accepted into a boarding school...but only under one name, so they pulled this on the faculty.
+- Pulled off nicely in Nancy Drew Warnings At Waverly Academy with Kim and Rachel Hubbard.
+When Nancy finds out, they explain that mother was dead and their father was clueless about taking care of them, so they applied at various schools to avoid being separated.
+Waverly Academy was the only school that accepted, but for only one of them, so they pulled this on the faculty.
 And they actually did a very good job at this, since even some of the players were fooled when The Reveal came.
 Side by side, it's pretty easy to tell Rachel from Kim - Kim has a lock of hair going down the left side of her face - you actually do see and interact with Kim during the game, and if one looks closely when she doesn't seem to recognize you, you can see that you're talking to Kim.
-It also turned out well for them because despite that they were expelled, the alumnae said that their scheme was so they could get a good education and should be rewarded, so the faculty paid for their tuition and room and board.
+Also when they stand side-by-side, you can see that one of the twins is taller than the other It also turned out well for them because despite that they were expelled, the alumnae said that their scheme was so they could get a good education and should be rewarded, so the faculty paid for their tuition and room and board.

 - The maid Kohaku pretends to be her twin younger sister Hisui (in a manner which is not at all comedic) a number of times in Tsukihime.
 She even switched places for a sex scene!
 As it turns out, they've also pulled off one gigantic Twin Switch (of sorts) while the protagonist Shiki was away, causing him to mistake who was his Forgotten Childhood Friend.
 Contact lenses help with this, as they have different color eyes—blue for Hisui, gold for Kohaku.
 Interestingly enough, Kohaku herself doesn't seem to have realized that she's swapped roles with Hisui since they were children.
 This makes her think that Shiki has forgotten who gave her the ribbon whereas he was simply confused about which twin was which.